ODonnchadha/asp-net-core-web-api-unit-testing/NOTES.md

 # Unit Testing an ASP.NET Core 6 Web API
+- Unit testing your ASP.NET Core 6 Web API helps with improving its reliability.
+- This course will teach you the ins and outs of unit testing with xUnit in detail.

 - OVERVIEW:
   - ASP.NET Core 6.0.
 XUnit 2.4.1.
 Moq 4.17.2. .NET 6.0.